UKHomeOffice/vault-sidekick/README.md

 A authentication file can be specified in either yaml of json format which contains a method field, indicating one of the authentication methods provided by vault i.e. userpass, token, github etc and then followed by the required arguments for that plugin.

+If the required arguments for that plugin are not contained in the authentication file, fallbacks from environment variables are used.
+Environment variables are prefixed with `VAULT_SIDEKICK`, i.e. `VAULT_SIDEKICK_USERNAME`, `VAULT_SIDEKICK_PASSWORD`.

 **Secret Renewals**

 The default behaviour of vault-sidekick is **not** to renew a lease, but to retrieve a new secret and allow the previous to